Tokenism or table stakes?

 For example, if I am arguing for action to address catastrophic climate change, which I think has a lot of fairness implications, then you and I are comparatively unlikely to get derailed by an argument about whether it is the least I can do to switch to carbon neutral ice cream.3 The cost and benefits of the action are too clearly defined and mutually interpretable.
 No one is going to derail the Paris Climate Accords because they couldn’t find a carbon-neutral caterer for the lunch break.
 People who derail those arguments use a different arsenal of tactics.

-Symbolic gestures seem often to be so hard to agree upon because the preferences they are about, like this language preference, are mutually incomprehensible.
+Symbolic gestures, that is to say, seem often to be so hard to agree upon because the preferences that they are about, like this language preference, are mutually incomprehensible.
 This is not to say the preferences we have are not real, or not legitimate, or any such thing, simply that we only have access to them through each others’ claims about them.
-Are we even any good at making good deductions from lived experience?

-Back to that example: notoriously, not only are the directions of people’s preferences (in the economic sense) about grammatical gender highly idiosyncratic, but also the strength of such preferences is idiosyncratic too.
+Back to that gendered language example: notoriously, not only are the directions of people’s preferences (in the economic sense) about grammatical gender highly idiosyncratic, but also the strength of such preferences is idiosyncratic too.

 Contrariwise, some people manifestly resent being made to change their speech patterns, and would argue that it should only be done if there is strong evidence that it will help.
 You get this from older people, presumably, but also those who associate policing language with state oppression, such as refugees from authoritarian regimes.
 For some people, language might be a sacred ritual, and sacred rituals are important to leave unchanged (Stein et al. 2021).
 Whether I regard that preference as understandable or not, the preference to avoid language change certainly seems real and strong when expressed by the people who claim to have it.
 Strong opposition to language change is not much more intuitive to me than strong investment in grammatical gender, FWIW, but once again, I can believe that this preference is real and there sure is a lot of evidence that people hate language change for reasons that are not at all malevolent — Seriously, read Stein et al. (2021).

 Anyway, different preferences are a fundamental part of the human package, and that is OK.
-I’m not here to bag that.
-But I would like to understand how we can fail to negotiate compromise on those preferences when they have this symbolic character.
+I’m not here to rail against that.
+I would like to understand how we fail to negotiate compromise on those preferences when they have this symbolic character.

 6 It is hard to tell how effective symbolic gestures are